sagemath/trac_to_gh/Issue 7670.md

 # Issue 7670: notebook -- evidently only the first 6 characters are significant???

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7670

 Original creator: was